How to Use Ninety to Track Measurables [Did We 'Win' This Week?]

 Bringing It All Together

-The ability to make use of data to track the status of your business is powerful, but it's important to not get caught staring at the past instead of looking toward the future.
+Using data to track your business's status is powerful, but it's important not to get caught staring at the past instead of looking toward the future.
 Using the tools in Ninety, like the Scorecard, allows teams to quickly answer "Did we win the week?" before moving on, making next week even more successful.